 "I mentioned earlier that a cat being hit in the head with a paper airplane was the hardest shot anyone's taken in the history of the Superfriends.
 I wasn't kidding.
 Kids today are spoiled with punches to the face and flying kicks but in the '80s cartoon action heroes weren't allowed to commit any direct violence.
 So how did they fight?
 Well, the two most common forms of combat were mind rays and passionate embraces."One character bombards the other character's mind with peace, joy, love, puppies, rainbows and other such sweet stuff.
 Sometimes it will cause damage to or drive off The Heartless, The Undead, Demons, and other enemies that are Made of Evil.
 When used on good guys, it may bolster morale and heal them in body and spirit.
 For this reason it's generally used by heroes against villains.
 In some cases may work due to a combination of Evil Cannot Comprehend Good and Go Mad from the Revelation.
-Can be a practical use of Heart, and in some cases may even cause a Villainous BSOD and Brainwashing for the Greater Good.
-Thus it is the the polar opposite of Mind Rape.
+Can be a practical use of Heart, and in some cases may even cause a Villainous B.S.O.D. and Brainwashing for the Greater Good.
+Thus it is both a sister trope to and the polar opposite of Mind Rape.
 Compare Mental Affair (the "adult" version of this), Getting Smilies Painted on Your Soul (no less forceful, but not as overt).
 Compare and contrast Holy Hand Grenade, Revive Kills Zombie and Heart Beatdown.
-See also Super-Cute Super-Powers.
+See also Super-Cute Superpowers.
 Named for the "attack" used by the Care Bears, naturally.
 The moral here being: "Never mess with a humanoid bear with a laser cannon in its chest."

 open/close all folders